 How will I be assessed?

-You will sit 3 Maths exams at the end of October/beginning of November 2018.
-(Dates to be released soon)
+You will sit 3 Maths exams at the end of May/early June (Dates to be released soon)

 - Paper 1 - Non-calculator - 1 hour 30 minutes - covering any part of the specification.